Movies-By-the-Sea/mbts-backend/endpoints.md

 JSON Response:

     {
-            message: "query successful",
+        remarks: "Query successful",
-            request:
+        size   : 5
-            {
+        request: {
             type: "GET",
+            auth: "Authorized user,
-                url : process.env.SERVER + "/admin" + "/user",
+            URL : "/user",
-                body:
+            body: <contents-of-request-body>
-                {
-                    email   : <specified-email>,
-                    password: <specified-password>
-                }
         },
-            response:
+        response: <user-information-in-json>
-            {
-                uid : <account-uid>,
-                info: <account-info>
     }
-    }

 ---

-### Update info
+## Update info
 **ACCESS LEVEL : ALL VERIFIED**

 This route can be used to update any of the following fields of the user account.
-They have to be sent as an array in the request body of the fields you want to update.

 _Fields : name, email, password_
 ```